Featured Coach: Dr Rona Mackenzie on Human Performance

 We explore these areas with an individual, team or organisation, and seek to identify the hot-spots which have the greatest impact on performance.
 We do this by collecting pre-existing data, and then use a range of tools to fill the information gaps.
 These may include interviews, psychometrics, self and 360-degree reflection information, and physiology data.

-We analyse, interpret and interrelate the information collected, and clearly identify the opportunities available and challenges faced.
-By connecting the dots and identifying the knock of effects of key behaviours, actions, beliefs, values and habits, we provide a clear picture of the current position and recommended actions to move you and your team towards a state of optimal performance.
+We analyse, interpret and interrelate the information collected.
+We clearly identify the opportunities available and challenges faced.
+By connecting the dots and identifying the knock of effects of key behaviours, actions, beliefs, values and habits, we provide a clear picture of the current position.
+We also recommend actions to move you and your team towards a state of optimal performance.

 How do you do that?

 Awareness is the first step.
-If you appreciate the bigger picture of wellbeing and mental wealth and can identify the inter-related factors that make up this complex picture, you can start to appreciate the impact they can have on you and your performance at home and work.
+If you appreciate the bigger picture of wellbeing and mental wealth and can identify the inter-related factors making up this complex picture, you can start to appreciate their impact on you.
+This influences your performance at home and work.

-When we have identified the wellbeing hot-spots, our expert team use experiential learning tools to help clients gain new knowledge and skills, and help them to connect the dots to see how their beliefs and behaviours may be impacting on their wellbeing and performance.
-We support them to identify what they might wish to alter, adopt or eliminate – from marginal, incremental steps to fundamental changes – in order to improve their personal and professional lives.
+When we have identified the wellbeing hot-spots, our expert team uses experiential learning tools to help clients gain new knowledge and skills.
+We help them to connect the dots to see how their beliefs and behaviours may be impacting their wellbeing and performance.
+We support them to identify what they might wish to alter, adopt, or eliminate – from marginal, incremental steps to fundamental changes – in order to improve personal and professional lives.

-Remember, we don’t just focus on wellbeing – we correlate findings across all three areas of wellbeing, capability and behaviour.
-This creates a rich picture of the individual, team and organisation, and leads to insights never seen before.
+Remember, we don’t just focus on wellbeing – we correlate findings across all three areas of wellbeing, capability, and behaviour.
+This creates a rich picture of the individual, team, and organisation, and leads to insights never seen before.
+These insights are highlighted by our Featured Coach: Dr Rona Mackenzie on Human Performance.

 The outcome of our work?

-Our participants are more self-aware, knowledgeable, skilled, and effective.
+Our participants become more self-aware, knowledgeable, skilled, and effective.
 They become optimum performers, experience greater success and, as a result, greater satisfaction and happiness in their personal and professional lives.

 Conclusion Leaders shape everything and affect everybody.
-Their behaviour, thinking, attitudes, priorities, choices, self-awareness and skills dictate your organisation’s Human Performance.
+Their behaviour, thinking, attitudes, priorities, choices, self-awareness, and skills dictate your organisation’s Human Performance.
 In more than 20 years of developing thousands of leaders across the globe, we have a wealth of experience and expertise to bring to bear on building your leadership capability.
 It underpins everything we talk about – and everything we do.
+Dr Rona Mackenzie, our Featured Coach, offers her insights on Human Performance, emphasizing the importance of leadership in this context.

 At IDG, we help you to evaluate and shape these three areas.
 Our shared goal is to develop your leaders to enable their people to achieve optimum Human Performance across your organisation.